bhargav1000/vtu-notif-mailer/README.md

 # VTU Notification Mailer

-This a notification scraper for the VTU website.
-Add your details in the areas specified.
+BeautifulSoup based notification scraper for the VTU website.
+Add your email credentials in the areas specified.
 Run ```python3 vtunotifmailer.py```

-Currently works in Linux only, will release a Windows version soon.
+Currently works in Linux only, will release a Windows version soon :P

-Hi this is my first trial